isontheline/pro.webssh.net/src/docs/documentation/pricing.md

 * When you buy our "STARTER" or "PRO" version, you buy them for **lifetime**.
 No hidden fees.
 See for yourself.

 !!! question "Any question?"
-    If you still have any question, we are always available here : team@webssh.net
+    If you still have any question, I'm always available here : team@webssh.net

     Have a nice day :sunny: